Redundancy: Billion $ Companies Obligations

-As months, even weeks and days pass by during the coronavirus pandemic and lockdown companies are being forced to cut jobs, or even shut their operations overall.
-According to the Australian Bureau of Statistics (2020), in April 594,300 people lost their jobs due to the coronavirus and restrictions placed by the Government.
+As months, even weeks and days pass by during the coronavirus pandemic and lockdown companies are being forced to cut jobs.
+Even shut their operations overall.
+According to the Australian Bureau of Statistics (2020), in April.
+594,300 people lost their jobs due to the coronavirus and restrictions placed by the Government.
 The following month the Australian Bureau of Statistics (2020) reported another 227,700 jobs were cut due to the coronavirus.

-Although there is the JobKeeper Payment from the Australian Government to help more Australians in the workforce and support businesses affected by the economic impact the Coronavirus has.
+There is the JobKeeper Payment from the Australian Government to help more Australians in the workforce and support businesses affected by the economic impact the Coronavirus.
 On 21 July 2020 the Government announced further restrictions upon eligibility and payment rates.
 Therefore, despite this JobKeeper Payment scheme, if an employer is not eligible to redeploy their employees and minimize the cost of operating their company they are left with the difficult decision to have to make certain roles within their companies redundant.

 There are many reasons why a company may decide to make an employee redundant, to which is no reflection upon the employees ability to perform a role but rather:

 • Role the employee was hired to complete no longer exists;

 • Employer needs to cut costs by reducing staff numbers;

 • The business has been bought by another company;